Lightcord/lc-installer-linux/README.md

 ### Other Linux distributions

+Run the installer using this command:
-Execute `sh -c "$(curl -s https://raw.githubusercontent.com/Lightcord/lc-installer-linux/master/LULI.sh)"`
+`bash -c "$(curl -s https://raw.githubusercontent.com/Lightcord/lc-installer-linux/master/lightcordctl)"`

+Legacy installer:
-Try out the rewrite! `bash -c "$(curl -s https://raw.githubusercontent.com/Lightcord/lc-installer-linux/master/rewrite.sh)"`
+`sh -c "$(curl -s https://raw.githubusercontent.com/Lightcord/lc-installer-linux/master/LULI.sh)"`

 The installer will greet you with an interactive menu